Hit the Trail with These Top Apps

-With warmer months ahead, it's time to get serious about getting out in nature.
+With warmer months ahead, it's time to get serious about getting out in nature, especially if your idea of a good workout includes a nice, long hike.
 From trail guides and navigation aids to hike logs and social networks for hikers, check out 15 of the best hiking apps for Android and iOS phones below.
 (Image Credit: lzf/Shutterstock)

 The AllTrails app (Android, iOS) has got you covered with more than 50,000 trail guides for hiking, biking and more.
 Browse through the trail list or search for trails near you, look up trail reviews and write your own.
 AllTrails allows you to view topographic maps, photos and reviews, and lets you save a trail for offline use so you can take your trail guide to the field.
 From within the trail, you can upload pictures taken on the trail, and even create and upload your own tracks using your phone's GPS tracker.

 MapMyFitness has an app for every outdoor activity under the sun, including hiking.
 MapMyHike (Android, iOS) uses your phone's sensors to track and log your hiking route, complete with information on pace, distance, calorie counting and route navigation.
 In addition to logging your own hikes, you can search and download other nearby routes.
 A premium subscription, starting at $5.99 per month, unlocks other features such as customized audio training cues.

 Another excellent resource for offroad back country maps is BackCountry Navigator, an Android app that can take map data from a variety of free and paid sources for offline use.
 Users can add or import GPS waypoints, record a track, and display a variety of map layers and sources.
 The app can take maps from a variety of sources, such as from free maps like OpenStreetMap and Open Cycle Map, various official mapping agencies for selected regions worldwide, as well as premium sources.